Understanding Customer Churn

 Travel |

-Predict churn rate of website/ app visitors.
-Identify causes of churn rate & design package or products to minimise churn rate |
+Predict the churn rate of website/ app visitors.
+Identify causes of churn rate & design packages or products to minimize churn rate |

-Company: A German bank(name hidden for confidentiality of client),
+Company: A German bank(name hidden for confidentiality of client)

-i)Difficulty for banks of differentiating their services from competitors
+i) Difficulty for banks in differentiating their services from competitors

-ii)High churn rate
+ii) High churn rate

 Problem Statement: Due to the sophistication of the datasets, the client, a leading German banking company, found it difficult to determine the reason behind customer churn.
-The bank was also looking for acceptable models of churn analysis to help them recognise the preference of various groups of customers as well as identify the associated probability of churn.
-The client experienced difficulties spanning two main areas, including: i) Inability to improve impact of marketing campaigns ii)Difficulty in analyzing patterns & build effective programs to reduce churn
+The bank was also looking for acceptable models of churn analysis to help them recognize the preferences of various groups of customers as well as identify the associated probability of churn.
+The client experienced difficulties spanning two main areas, including:

-In order to help them compare scenarios, predict threats, forecast capital, balance risks against projected returns and work to meet regulatory requirements, the German banking company turned to churn analytics as a tool to solve the issues.
+In order to help them compare scenarios, predict threats, forecast capital, balance risks against projected returns, and work to meet regulatory requirements, the German banking company turned to churn analytics as a tool to solve the issues.

-Churn analytics helped bank to
+Churn analytics helped banks to:

 i) Identify churn reduction opportunities

-ii) Align tactical & strategic decision making for achieving business goals
+ii) Align tactical & strategic decision-making for achieving business goals

 The final results after analysis & implementation were:

-1) Reduction ofcustomer churn from 10% to 3%
+1) Reduction of customer churn from 10% to 3%

 2) Improved customer retention rate by 85%